Completing Your FAFSA/FAQs

 Your dependency status determines whose information you must report on the Free Application for Federal Student Aid (FAFSA).

 • If you’re a dependent student, you will report your and your parents’ information.
+Most high school students are considered dependent students.

 • If you’re an independent student, you will report your own information (and, if you’re married, your spouse’s).